dgaydukov/cert-aws/sa/files/sa.md

 ABAC (attribute-based access control) - policy conditions basically allows you to create access control based on attributes.
 Policy version - required if you are using variables (like `${aws:username}`.
 If you leave version, variables are treated like literal values.
 Custom identity broker - you can generate URL that lets users who sign in to your corporate portal, access the AWS Management Console.
-If your organization use IdP compatible with SAML (like AD) you don't need to write any code, just enable SAML access to management console.
+If your organization use IdP compatible with SAML (like AD) or OpenID you don't need to write any code, just enable SAML/OpenID access from aws console/cli.
 To get aws console url you should:
 * validate that user is authenticated within your system
 * call one of sts api to get temporary credentials (you can call either global or regional endpoint, in case of regional - you can reduce latency, if you use sdk endpoint is determined automatically):